Vintage anatomical illustration of a cross-section of the brain

 Most early changes are reversible

-Subjective cognitive decline and mild cognitive impairment often have addressable causes — thyroid, B12, sleep apnea, medication side effects, inflammation, depression.
+Subjective cognitive decline and mild cognitive impairment often have addressable causes: thyroid, B12, sleep apnea, medication side effects, inflammation, depression.
+Finding them changes the prognosis.

 How I think about cognitive health.

-Full thyroid, B12 and folate (with MMA where indicated), vitamin D, homocysteine, hsCRP, ApoB, fasting insulin, hormones, sleep apnea screen, medication review (anticholinergics are a common silent driver).
+Full thyroid, B12 and folate (with MMA where indicated), vitamin D, homocysteine, hsCRP, ApoB, fasting insulin, hormones, sleep apnea screen, medication review.
+Anticholinergics are a common silent driver of cognitive symptoms and are rarely flagged.
 Sometimes APOE genotyping if it'll change the plan.

 Sleep architecture and apnea treatment.
 Strength training and aerobic capacity.
-Diet pattern (Mediterranean-style, blood-sugar-stable).
+Mediterranean-style eating, blood-sugar stable.
 Social and cognitive engagement.
-Targeted nutrients (omega-3s, B-complex, others).
+Targeted nutrients, omega-3s, B-complex, and others.
 Stress and depression treatment when they're driving it.
-Hormone support for some.
+Hormone support for some patients.

 When to escalate

-Persistent change documented over months, anything affecting daily function, family history with strong concern — that's when imaging, neurology and formal cognitive testing belong.
+Persistent change documented over months, anything affecting daily function, or family history with serious concern.
+That's when imaging, neurology, and formal cognitive testing belong in the picture.
 I refer and stay in the loop.

 Considered.